ktrushin/notebook/mongodb/university/m201_mongodb_performance.md

 In routed queries, the shard key in the query, therefore, `mongos` routes the query to a single or small amount of backend shard nodes.
-On the other hand, in scatter-gather queries, there is no shard key in the query, all shard node are therefore asked for data, which can be considerable slower.
+On the other hand, in scatter-gather queries, there is no shard key in the query, all shard nodes are therefore asked for data, which can be considerably slower.
 When a query contains a `sort`, sorting is done on each shard where the data for that query is (routed or scatter-gather).
 Afterwards, final merge-sort is done on the primary shard of the database.
-The same set of logic is applied with a query contains `skip` and/or `limit`.
+The same set of logic applies to queries that contain `skip` and/or `limit`.
 Local skip and limit is performed on each affected shard, and then primary shard does final merge of the data and reapplies `skip` and `limit`.
 Finally, results are sent back to the client application via `mongos`.

 ### Increase Write Performance with Sharding
-Shard key should be either index field or an index compound of fields that exists that exists in every document in the collection.
+Shard key should be either index field or an index compound of fields that exists in every document in the collection.
 ```
 > sh.shardCollection('m201.people', {last_name: 1})
 ```
-Data is split in chunks, each of maximum size of 64MB.
+Data is split in chunks, each has maximum size of 64MB.
 Each shard can keep more that one chunk.
-Chunks will grow across this value, and then they will be split.
+When chunks grow across this value, they are split.
 We should ensure chunks are evenly distributed across the shards.
 To achieve this, there are three key things to keep in mind when designing a shard key:
 - cardinality